 Many individuals with anxiety find that they need a strong support system in order to be successful.
 Having a strong support system can include:

-- A therapist: Therapy is essential for treating any type of mental illness.
-Your therapist will help you understand your disorder and how you can overcome it.
+- Therapists: Therapy is essential for treating any type of mental illness.
+Depending on the type of therapist you have, they will utilize different approaches to help you understand your disorder and how you can overcome it.

-- A psychiatrist: Your doctor will be able to prescribe any psychiatric medications that you may need, as well as monitor your progress throughout treatment.
+- Psychiatrists: Your doctor will be able to prescribe any psychiatric medications that you may need, as well as monitor your progress throughout treatment.

 - Friends and family: These individuals can be invaluable sources of support.
 They can help you stay on track with your treatment plan and offer encouragement when you feel like giving up.

-If you decide to talk to your doctor, you may be feeling anxious about receiving health care for a mental illness.
+If you decide to talk to your doctor, you may be feeling anxious about receiving health care for a mental health condition.
 However, if your symptoms interfere with your overall health, or you feel like you’re losing control, the first step should be to have a conversation with a professional.